OGE Energy Corp. (NYSE:OGE) Shares Sold by Centennial Wealth Advisory LLC

-Centennial Wealth Advisory LLC reduced its position in OGE Energy Corp.
-(NYSE:OGE – Free Report) by 18.1% during the 4th quarter, according to its most recent filing with the SEC.
+Centennial Wealth Advisory LLC decreased its position in OGE Energy Corp.
+(NYSE:OGE – Free Report) by 18.1% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 7,816 shares of the utilities provider’s stock after selling 1,731 shares during the quarter.
-Centennial Wealth Advisory LLC’s holdings in OGE Energy were worth $273,000 as of its most recent filing with the SEC.
+Centennial Wealth Advisory LLC’s holdings in OGE Energy were worth $273,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Pacer Advisors Inc. grew its stake in OGE Energy by 126.4% in the 4th quarter.
-Pacer Advisors Inc. now owns 37,968 shares of the utilities provider’s stock valued at $1,326,000 after acquiring an additional 21,201 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. lifted its holdings in shares of OGE Energy by 4.1% during the 4th quarter.
-Raymond James Financial Services Advisors Inc. now owns 46,663 shares of the utilities provider’s stock worth $1,630,000 after acquiring an additional 1,849 shares during the period.
-Raymond James & Associates lifted its holdings in shares of OGE Energy by 63.6% during the 4th quarter.
-Raymond James & Associates now owns 186,784 shares of the utilities provider’s stock worth $6,524,000 after acquiring an additional 72,632 shares during the period.
-HB Wealth Management LLC purchased a new position in shares of OGE Energy during the 4th quarter worth about $231,000.
-Finally, Everhart Financial Group Inc. lifted its holdings in shares of OGE Energy by 52.6% during the 4th quarter.
-Everhart Financial Group Inc. now owns 10,212 shares of the utilities provider’s stock worth $357,000 after acquiring an additional 3,520 shares during the period.
-71.84% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors have also modified their holdings of the company.
+BlackRock Inc. lifted its holdings in shares of OGE Energy by 1.5% in the first quarter.
+BlackRock Inc. now owns 24,046,611 shares of the utilities provider’s stock valued at $905,595,000 after buying an additional 345,949 shares during the period.
+Vanguard Group Inc. lifted its holdings in shares of OGE Energy by 1.4% in the third quarter.
+Vanguard Group Inc. now owns 20,674,150 shares of the utilities provider’s stock valued at $753,780,000 after buying an additional 294,759 shares during the period.
+Moneta Group Investment Advisors LLC lifted its holdings in shares of OGE Energy by 98,211.5% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 7,361,568 shares of the utilities provider’s stock valued at $291,150,000 after buying an additional 7,354,080 shares during the period.
+State Street Corp lifted its holdings in shares of OGE Energy by 1.5% in the third quarter.
+State Street Corp now owns 7,122,492 shares of the utilities provider’s stock valued at $259,686,000 after buying an additional 103,185 shares during the period.
+Finally, ClearBridge Investments Ltd lifted its holdings in shares of OGE Energy by 3.9% during the third quarter.
+ClearBridge Investments Ltd now owns 6,684,861 shares of the utilities provider’s stock valued at $222,806,000 after purchasing an additional 252,456 shares during the last quarter.
+Institutional investors and hedge funds own 71.84% of the company’s stock.

-Several research analysts recently commented on the stock.
-StockNews.com upgraded shares of OGE Energy from a “sell” rating to a “hold” rating in a report on Tuesday, March 19th.
-LADENBURG THALM/SH SH lowered shares of OGE Energy from a “buy” rating to a “neutral” rating and cut their price target for the company from $36.00 to $34.00 in a report on Tuesday, January 16th.
-Mizuho raised their price target on shares of OGE Energy from $34.00 to $35.00 and gave the company a “neutral” rating in a report on Tuesday, November 28th.
-TheStreet downgraded shares of OGE Energy from a “b” rating to a “c+” rating in a research report on Wednesday, February 21st.
-Finally, Barclays lowered their price objective on shares of OGE Energy from $35.00 to $34.00 and set an “overweight” rating for the company in a research report on Thursday, March 14th.
-Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat.com, OGE Energy presently has a consensus rating of “Hold” and a consensus target price of $33.40.
+Several brokerages have recently commented on OGE.
+TheStreet downgraded OGE Energy from a “b” rating to a “c+” rating in a report on Wednesday, February 21st.
+Mizuho upped their target price on OGE Energy from $34.00 to $35.00 and gave the company a “neutral” rating in a report on Tuesday, November 28th.
+Barclays dropped their price target on OGE Energy from $35.00 to $34.00 and set an “overweight” rating on the stock in a research report on Thursday, March 14th.
+LADENBURG THALM/SH SH lowered OGE Energy from a “buy” rating to a “neutral” rating and dropped their price target for the company from $36.00 to $34.00 in a research report on Tuesday, January 16th.
+Finally, StockNews.com raised OGE Energy from a “sell” rating to a “hold” rating in a research report on Tuesday, March 19th.
+Four equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $33.40.

-In related news, VP Cristina F. Mcquistion sold 4,187 shares of OGE Energy stock in a transaction dated Wednesday, March 6th.
-The stock was sold at an average price of $33.92, for a total transaction of $142,023.04.
-Following the transaction, the vice president now directly owns 25,926 shares of the company’s stock, valued at $879,409.92.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-0.42% of the stock is owned by corporate insiders.
+In other news, VP Cristina F. Mcquistion sold 4,187 shares of the business’s stock in a transaction dated Wednesday, March 6th.
+The stock was sold at an average price of $33.92, for a total value of $142,023.04.
+Following the sale, the vice president now directly owns 25,926 shares in the company, valued at $879,409.92.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.42% of the company’s stock.

-OGE Energy (NYSE:OGE – Get Free Report) last issued its quarterly earnings data on Tuesday, February 20th.
-The utilities provider reported $0.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.20 by $0.04.
-The business had revenue of $566.70 million for the quarter, compared to analysts’ expectations of $986.67 million.
-OGE Energy had a net margin of 15.59% and a return on equity of 9.37%.
-The company’s revenue was down 20.4% on a year-over-year basis.
-During the same period in the previous year, the business earned $0.25 earnings per share.
-Equities research analysts forecast that OGE Energy Corp. will post 2.14 EPS for the current year.
+OGE Energy (NYSE:OGE – Get Free Report) last released its earnings results on Tuesday, February 20th.
+The utilities provider reported $0.24 EPS for the quarter, beating the consensus estimate of $0.20 by $0.04.
+The company had revenue of $566.70 million during the quarter, compared to analysts’ expectations of $986.67 million.
+OGE Energy had a return on equity of 9.37% and a net margin of 15.59%.
+The business’s revenue for the quarter was down 20.4% on a year-over-year basis.
+During the same period last year, the firm earned $0.25 EPS.
+On average, sell-side analysts predict that OGE Energy Corp. will post 2.14 EPS for the current fiscal year.

 OGE Energy Cuts Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 26th.
-Investors of record on Monday, April 8th will be issued a dividend of $0.418 per share.
-This represents a $1.67 dividend on an annualized basis and a yield of 5.01%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 26th.
+Shareholders of record on Monday, April 8th will be issued a dividend of $0.418 per share.
 The ex-dividend date is Friday, April 5th.
-OGE Energy’s payout ratio is currently 80.68%.
+This represents a $1.67 annualized dividend and a yield of 5.01%.
+OGE Energy’s dividend payout ratio is presently 80.68%.

 OGE Energy Company Profile